dsilvaggio/Stock-Analysis/README.md

     Cells(4 + i, 1).Value = tickers(i)
     Cells(4 + i, 2).Value = tickerVolumes(i)
     Cells(4 + i, 3).Value = tickerEndingPrices(i) / tickerStartingPrices(i) - 1
     ```
-I have also included a screenshot of the new run times for both 2017 and 2018 below:

-![This is an image] (Resources/2017_run_time.png)
-![This is an image] (https://github.com/dsilvaggio/Stock-Analysis/blob/5f46baa1bdc05c2d329514aeb7dfad3cd58b2bca/Resources/2018_run_time.png)